 Clearing the Area

-Remove large objects: Begin by removing any large objects, such as furniture, toys, or tools, from the driveway.
-This will prevent them from getting in the way or being damaged during the cleaning process.
+- Remove large objects: Remove any large objects, such as furniture, toys, or tools, from the driveway.
+This will prevent them from getting in the way or being damaged during cleaning.

 Power Washing

-Work in sections: Divide your driveway into sections and work on one section at a time.
+- Work in sections: Divide your driveway into teams and work on one at a time.
 This will help you to be more efficient and prevent you from missing any spots.

-Overlap each pass: Make sure to overlap each passes slightly to avoid leaving any streaks or missed spots.
+- Overlap each pass: Make sure to overlap each pass slightly to avoid leaving any streaks or missed spots.

 Spot Cleaning